Making Your Website More Accessible

 Overlaying text on images can make the text difficult to read, so avoid this where you can.

 For your visitors using screen readers, you’ll need to provide some alternative text or ‘alt text’ for the screen reader to read aloud.
 How to add this will vary between different website editing platforms, but it’s usually quite simple (here’s how to add alt text in Wordpress).
 The great thing about adding alt text is that it helps with your SEO and means that your information is more likely to appear in searches.

 YouTube has made things very easy by providing an automatic video captioning tool, so it takes much less time than you’d think to caption a video.
-This makes your video accessible for deaf and hard of hearing audiences, along with anyone who hasn’t got sound turned on.
+This makes your video accessible for d/Deaf and hard of hearing audiences, along with anyone who hasn’t got sound turned on.